 - T2 is the delay from slot n + (THARQ + Tactivation_time_multiple_scells + T1)/NR slot length until UE has obtained a valid TA command for the target PUCCH SCell being activated.
 Slot n is the slot where the UE receives PUCCH SCell activation command.

 - T3 is the delay for applying the received TA for uplink transmission on target PUCCH SCell being activated, and greater than or equal to k+1 slot, where k is defined in clause 4.2 in TS 38.213.
-The starting point and the endpoint of an interruption window on PCell or any activated SCell in MCG for NR standalone mode, or on PSCell or any activated SCell in SCG for EN-DC mode is same as single SCell activation requirement in clause 8.3.2.